Last Updated on 23, March 2021

 The following are some evidence to show that investors always buy high and sell low.
 The bar chart shows the net equity cash flow (in USD) into mutual funds.
 On the other hand, the line chart is the year-on-year returns of MSCI AC World USD.
 The pattern shows that when the stock market was rising, many investors would buy equity funds.
 But when market becomes bad and turn negative, investors start selling their equity funds.
 (Click on image for source).

 The following is a chart for bond investment.
 When the bond market was rising, many bond investors buy bond funds.
 But when the bond market drops, bond investors sell.
-The bond index used is the Citi US Broad Investment-Grade.
+The bond index used is the FTSE US Broad Investment Grade Bond Index.
 Click on the image for the source.

 These data are from US.
 But it should be relevant to Singapore as well because, as far as I know, all are human beings.